whiskeyjimbo/CheckMate/README.md

 ## Configuration

 CheckMate is configured using a YAML (default: ./config.yaml) file.
-Here's a complete example:
+Example configuration:

 ```yaml
 sites: